tgrunnagle/playing-card-gen/README.md

 There are two example configurations.
 Each generates the the same card type, but one uses local assets (`example/example_config.json`) while the other reads them from Google drive (`example/example_config_google.json`).

-## To run the local example
+## To run the example with local assets
-Start a python virtual environment
+1. Start a python virtual environment
 ```
 python -m venv env